 Congratulations on your accepted offer!
-Once this happens we move everything forward to ensure we close on time or before.
-If it’s been more than 2-4 weeks since your initial pre-qualification then you’ll have to provide updated income and asset documentation.
+Once this happens, we move everything forward to ensure we close on time or before.
+You’ll have to provide updated income and asset documentation if it’s been more than four weeks since your initial pre-qualification.

 - There is the home inspection

 These are two essential steps before you can move forward with closing.
 The home inspection will give you insight into the quality of the house you are buying.
 The home appraisal will provide an independent property valuation based on recent sales in the area.

 Once all the conditions are cleared, you’re ready to close.
 You’ll sign the loan documents and wire the funds for closing.

 You may be asked by the seller (or even your Realtor) to waive your “contingencies” to make your offer “stronger.”
 I highly suggest you do not waive any of your “contingencies” when making an offer.

 As a first-time homebuyer, you are still learning the process of buying a home, so it’s important to have these protections in place.
 They allow you to cancel the contract if the inspection shows deficiencies with the property, the appraised value is below the purchase price, and/or you cannot obtain full underwritten approval.

 Here in California, four main agencies protect consumers during the mortgage process.

 - Consumer Financial Protection Bureau (CFPB)

 - California Department of Real Estate (California DRE)